-Renewing your accreditation?
+Renewing your award?

 What some of our IiV achievers have to say:

-“Investing in Volunteers makes sure that we invest in our volunteers”
+“Investing in Volunteers makes sure that we invest in our volunteers”.

 “Volunteer engagement is crucial to the success of Young Enterprise, and we are delighted with this prestigious recognition of our commitment to volunteer involvement.
 Through our suite of innovative business and enterprise programmes, local business leaders use their own knowledge and expertise to bring our programmes to life in the classroom.
-Through the Investing in Volunteers accreditation process we have achieved many business benefits, including improvement of our policies and processes, and the development of an innovative Volunteering Programme, and we look forward to building on this success.”
+Through the Investing in Volunteers award process we have achieved many business benefits, including improvement of our policies and processes, and the development of an innovative Volunteering Programme, and we look forward to building on this success.”

 "The Investing in Volunteers standard has provided a benchmark against which we can measure our performance, identify gaps, further develop our work, and promote the immense value of volunteers to any organisation.”

 Belfast Central Mission